frazrepo/vimrc/README.md

 Useful mappings for managing tabs:

-    gt or (ngt) : Go to tab or Go to nth tab
+    gt or (ngt) : Go to tab or Go to nth tab map <leader>tn :tabnew<cr>
-    C-Tab or C-S-Tab : Next or Previous Tab map <leader>tn :tabnew<cr>
 	map <C-n> :tabnew<cr>
 	map <leader>to :tabonly<cr>